rust-lang/rust/doc/rust.md

 The binary comparison operators can be applied to any two operands of the same type, and produce a boolean value.

-*TODO* details on how types are descended during comparison.

 #### Type cast expressions

 A type cast expression is denoted with the binary operator `as`.